 10 Reasons Why the Dollar Is About to End As the World Reserve Currency

 Out of the foreign currency reserves in the world, 60% are in United States (U.S.) dollars.
-The largest economies are creating agreements to move away from using U.S. dollars for international trade.
+The largest economies are creating agreements to avoid using U.S. dollars for international trade.
 This shift will cause huge negative problems for U.S. citizens.
 The second-largest economy in the world is China.
-Their rapidly growing economy is predicted to pass up the economy in the U.S. by 2015-2016.
+Their rapidly growing economy is predicted to surpass the U.S. economy by 2015-2016.
 10 Reasons Why the Dollar Is About to End as the World Reserve Currency

 #1: Japan and China to Use Own Currencies In Trade

-In 2013 the second-largest economy on earth (China) and the third-largest economy on earth (Japan) agreed to use their own currencies (rather than U.S. dollars) to trade with each other.
+In 2013 the second-largest economy on earth (China) and the third-largest economy on the planet (Japan) agreed to use their currencies (rather than U.S. dollars) to trade with each other.
 The U.S. media ignored this significant agreement completely.

 #2: The BRICS Plan to Use Own Currencies to Trade With Each Other

 Under a statement by a news source from India.
 “The five emerging economies of BRICS – Brazil, Russia, India, China, and South Africa -signed two pacts for promoting intra-BRICS trade… The agreements will enable credit facilities in local currency for businesses of BRICS countries.
-BRICS trade has grown rapidly at the rate of 28% for the last 5 years but is still very below the five economic powerhouses full potential.”
+BRICS trade has grown rapidly at 28% for the last five years but is still very below the five economic powerhouses’ full potential.”

 READ MORE :